 In the nineteenth century the rich carvings were often studied by London architects and craftsmen as good exemplars of Tudor/Jacobean carving.
 Jarman, writing in 1885, lamented the new location of the pews due to the ‘indifferent light in which they were placed’.
 This certainly makes photographing them difficult.

 Two watercolours of the chancel arch area are in Exeter City Library made by the Devon architect Edward Ashworth (1814 – 1896) showing before and after views of the work.
 This view of from the North Transept.
-At the front are the doored box pews of the Nave, then to the left the Gallery of the South Chapel.
+At the front are the doored box pews of the Nave, then to the left the Gallery of the North Chapel.
 Then is the side view of the Corporation Screen, and in the distance the South Transept Gallery.

 By permission the South West Heritage Trust: West Country Studies Library, Exeter.